apache/druid/docs/tutorials/tutorial-jdbc.md

 ## Query data

 Now that you know what columns are available, you can start querying the data.
 The following example queries the datasource named `wikipedia` for the timestamps and comments from Japan.
-It also sets two query context parameters, `sqlTimeZone` and `useCache`.
-Optionally, you can also parameterize queries by using [Dynamic parameters](../querying/sql-jdbc.md#dynamic-parameters).
+It also sets two [query context parameters](../querying/sql-query-context.md), `sqlTimeZone` and `useCache`.
+In addition, you can also parameterize queries by using [dynamic parameters](../querying/sql-jdbc.md#dynamic-parameters).

 ```java
 import java.sql.*;